jiny18477-coder/NSRFG-UDF/README.md

 # NSRFG-UDF
-UDF implementation of the NSRFG method for generating ABL turbulent inflow in LES This repository provides the UDF code used for turbulent inflow generation in the revised manuscript.
+This repository provides the UDF implementation of the NSRFG method for generating atmospheric boundary layer turbulent inflow in LES.
+The code corresponds to the turbulent inflow generation method used in the revised manuscript.